cedaro/grunt-wp-i18n/docs/makepot.md

                 processPot: null,                 // A callback function for manipulating the POT file.
                 type: 'wp-plugin',                // Type of project (wp-plugin or wp-theme).
                 updateTimestamp: true             // Whether the POT-Creation-Date should be updated without other changes.
-                updatePoFiles: false              // Whether to update the PO files that are present around the POT file.
+                updatePoFiles: false              // Whether to update PO files in the same directory as the POT file.
             }
         }
     }